ifloky/eCommerce-Application/README.md

 The store contains pages:
   - registration;
-  - entrance;
+  - login;
   - home;
   - product page in the catalog;
   - detailed product page;
   - user profile;
-  - basket;
+  - shopping cart;
-  - "About Us";
+  - about us;

 ## Technology stack used:

 - TS
 - SCSS
 - ESlint
 - Prettier
--Jest
+- Jest
-- webpack
+- Webpack
 - Husky

 ## To run locally on your computer: